franfif/EpicEvents_CRM/README.md

 - [License](#license)

 ## Introduction
 Welcome to the Epic Events CRM project!
-Epic Events is a (fictional - for educational purposes) boutique event management and consulting firm specializing in creating unforgettable experiences for startups.
+Epic Events is a (fictional - for educational purposes) boutique event management and consulting firm specializing in creating epic parties for high-profile clients.

-Security is our top priority, which is why we've developed our own cutting-edge Customer Relationship Management software (CRM) using Django.
+Security is our top priority, which is why we've developed our own secure cutting-edge internal Customer Relationship Management software (CRM) using Django.
 This document will guide you through the project's features, installation, usage, and security measures.

 ## Features
 1. Application uses Django Framework (4.2).